BadelekPi/pedestrian-detection-app/README.md

 ## Presentation
 <p align="center"><img width="506" height="698" src="media/gui.jpg"></p>

-An example of how the application works:
+An example of how the application works (Loss of resolution on Github due to conversion to GIF format):

 ![Screenshot](media/Untitled(1).gif)